0xB0C5/d-bass/README.md

 Your IRQ handler must return within about 500 CPU cycles.

-The first time your IRQ handler is called must be after `dbass_update` is called.
-(This is why you want to call `dbass_update` as soon as possible after VBlank.)
+The first time for your IRQ handler must be later than when your NMI handler returns, by an amount of time that depends on the number of user IRQs.
+1000 CPU cycles between NMI handler return and first user IRQ is probably fine.

 Currently, D-Bass takes some time to measure the synchronization between NMI and IRQ.
 This means your custom IRQs will be called at slightly the wrong times for the first up to 36 frames.